agbarnett/funding.disagree/README.md

 # funding.disagree
 Code and data for our analysis of AIBS grant applications.
-Do funding applications where peer reviewers disagree have higher citations?
+Paper title: "Do funding applications where peer reviewers disagree have higher citations?"

-The files are:
+The four files are:
 1. AIBS.RData, R data file with the following variables:

 * "Anon_PropID" - Application ID number